aseprano/Set/README.md

 ```

 - Set of pointers will not sort/store values properly, because comparing pointers will sort items by memory address and not by value.
-You have to create your own object to compare pointers.
+You will create your own object to compare pointers:

 ```
 template<class T>